TheStanfordDaily/archives-scripts/cloudsearch/README.md

 A test file to get myself acquainted with the CloudSearchDomain SDK

 ### `process-archives-text.py`
-processes the .txt files in archives-text to
+processes the .txt files in archives-text to cloudsearch readable JSON

+### `find-author-titles-archives-text.py`
+script to find possible author titles

+### `cloudsearch-process-and-upload.py`
+an OO program which does same thing as `process-archives-text.py` except neater/better.
+Designed to be run in parallel (one object/process per year, or year range)

 ### `docs/search.md`
 gives the schema of columns in cloudsearch